-Glyphosate tolerance - generally indicated on the seed bag with either a G, RF, or XF.
+Glyphosate tolerance - generally indicated on the seed bag with either a G, RF, XF, or FE.
 Varieties with these designations can tolerate over the top applications of glyphosate.
-The newer GlyTol and Flex varieties have completely replaced the older roundup ready varieties (R or RR).
-Glytol and Flex varieties allow for over the top applications to be made later into the season.
-XtendFlex (XF) varieties are tolerant also tolerant to Liberty and dicamba.
+XtendFlex (XF) varieties are also tolerant to glufosinate and dicamba.
+Enlist (FE) varieties are also tolerant to glufosinate and 2,4-D.

 Glufosinate tolerance: - generally indicated on the seed bag with an LL.
 These varieties can withstand over the top applications of Liberty.
-XtendFlex (XF) varieties are tolerant also tolerant to Liberty and dicamba.
+XtendFlex (XF) varieties are also tolerant to glyphosate and dicamba.
+Enlist (FE) varieties are also tolerant to glyphosate and 2,4-D.